Andre-Williams22/Andre-Williams22/README.md

 </p>

 # :smiley: About Me
-- 🔭 I’m currently a cloud engineering intern at Datto.
+- 🔭 I’m currently a cloud engineering intern at Datto Inc.
 - 🌱 I’m a student of deep learning.
 - ⚡ Fun fact: I can do a hand stand and love reading.